petergardfjall/emacs-immaterial-theme/README.md

 **Note**: it is highly recommended to make use of the [Material color tool](https://material.io/tools/color) to experiment with color palettes and variants of a certain color.
+For dark themes, less saturated colors (200 and less) from the color palette improves readability.

 **Note**: emacs [rainbow-mode](https://elpa.gnu.org/packages/rainbow-mode.html)
 comes in handy for highlighting each hex color being edited in you emacs init